201d16-group6-quiz/Quizy-Buzzy/README.md

 ## What is Quizy-Buzzy?

-It's a quiz generating and taking website with and interactive pages to create your own quiz and share it with other users
+It's a quiz generating and taking website with an interactive pages to create your own quiz and share it with other users

 **The website has these pages :**